decagondev/bookmark-fe-react/README.md

 # Bookmark FE
-Frontend to connect to NestJS Bookmark API
+Frontend to connect to NestJS Bookmark API (with Auth)

 ## Routes
 - **/** `<HomePage />`